maciejpedzich/journal.maciejpedzi.ch/content/generating-rss-feeds-for-a-nuxt-content-site.md

 ## BONUS: patching syntax-highlighted code blocks

-Feel free to skip this section if your articles don't include code snippets with syntax highlighting, but if they do, the  patch function modification I'm about to introduce is a must.
+Feel free to skip this section if your articles don't include code snippets with syntax highlighting, but if they do, the  patch function modification I'll introduce is a must.
 This is due to the way these code snippets are structured within the tree.
 They're essentially `code` elements with `language` and `code` props specifying the programming language and block's content respectively.

 > So... what's the problem?